K3 surfaces with two involutions and low Picard number: Introduction

+As a general principle, checking whether a given bundle is stable becomes computationally harder the more line bundles there are on the K3 surface.
+This can be seen in practice in the work of Jardim, Menet, Prata and S\'a Earp \cite[Theorem 3]{Jardim2017}.

-The group of line bundles modulo isomorphism on a K3 surface $X$ is called the \emph{Picard group}, and we will denote it by $\Pic X$.
+The group of line bundles modulo isomorphism on a complex K3 surface $X$ is called the \emph{Picard group}, and we will denote it by $\Pic X$.
 It is a finitely generated free abelian group, and its rank, which we denote by $\rho(X)$, is called the \emph{Picard number} of $X$.
+The Picard group can be endowed with a non-degenerate bilinear form, making it a lattice (that is, a finitely generated free abelian group with a non-degenerate bilinear form) called the \emph{Picard lattice}.
+A lattice can be identified by a matrix, called its Gram matrix, see~\autoref{r:Gram} for definition and notations.
 We are then interested in examples of K3 surfaces with low Picard number and two commuting involutions, one holomorphic and one non-holomorphic.
-It is known that non-algebraic K3 surfaces never admit holomorphic involutions, see \cite[Theorem~3.1]{Nikulin1979}, so we restrict ourselves to algebraic K3 surfaces and give the following definition.

-\begin{definition} Given a positive integer $d$, let $\cM_{2d}$ denote the moduli space of polarised complex K3 surfaces of degree $2d$.
-Inside $\cM_{2d}$, we consider the subset $\cH_{2d}$ of surfaces admitting a holomorphic and an anti-holomorphic involution that commute with each other.
-We define the integer

-\end{definition} We will make these definitions more precise in \autoref{s:Background}.
-In this paper, we determine the value of $h_{2d}$ for all values of $d$, proving the following theorem.
+What is the lowest Picard number possible for such K3 surfaces, for any given degree?
+Combining results of Kondo and Elsenhans--Jahnel, \cite{Kondo1992,EJ08}, we give the following complete answer to this question.

-\begin{theorem} Let $X$ be a complex projective K3 surface of degree $2d$ and Picard number $\rho$ admitting two involutions: one holomorphic and one anti-holomorphic, commuting with each other.
-If $d=1$, then $\rho\geq 1$; if $d\geq 2$, then $\rho \geq 2$.
-For any value of $d$, there is a complex projective K3 surface attaining the lower bound. \end{theorem}
+\begin{theorem} Let $X$ be a K3 surface of degree $2d$ and with Picard rank $\rho$, admitting a holomorphic and an anti-holomorphic involution which commute.
+If $d=1$, then $\rho \geq 1$ and there exist examples defined over $\IQ$ with $\rho=1$.
+If $d>1$, then $\rho \geq 2$ and there exist examples over~$\IQ$ with $\rho=2$ and Picard lattice $[0 \; 1 \; 0]$. \end{theorem}